commandus/tlns/README.md

 Message queue is map accessed by the device address.

-Each element is an vector or map accessed by message sequence number.
+Each element is a vector or map accessed by message sequence number.

 Each element consist of